-The minimum initial subscription and the minimum subsequent subscription for Units in each Sub-Fund are set out in Appendix 1.
+The minimum initial subscription and the minimum subsequent subscription for Units are set out in Appendix 1.
 Minimum holding requirements and minimum redemption requirements are also set out in Appendix 1.
 The Manager reserves the right to reduce or waive minimum investment and/or holding levels.